whirlxd/B102A/README.md

 - FYF - FuckYourFormatting
 - Linting - Actually it's the opposite
 - Git?Ew - I can't let you use version control bro.
-- Intellisense which hallucinates
-- Lazy devs use code actions so we give them wrong ones!
 - Occasional color grading changes ( break your syntax highlighting )
 - Unloyal?
 You use extensions apart from BIOTA?
 We shall break them too!
-- Fully compatible with GitHub Copilot—its proactive error recognition treats these quirks as genuine issues.
+- Fully compatible with GitHub Copilot—its proactive error recognition treats these "issues" as genuine.